Aiswarya-prasad/aiswarya-prasad.github.io/_posts/2025-01-01-recipe-my-chai.md

 3.5 g of sugar and tare

-100 g of kettle-boiled water (at 98°C) and set aside to steep for 3 minutes
+100 g of kettle-boiled water (at 98°C) and set aside to steep for 4 to 5 minutes

 Warm up 100 g of milk in a vessel that pours well in the microwave for 1 minute (depends on the microwave, the goal is to stop just before it boils over)